Financial Asset Sales

 - Generally the notes must be paid off before the equity owners receive any distributions.

-- The Private Owner acting as the managing partner must adhere to stringent monthly, semiannual, and annual reporting requirements.
-The FDIC conducts compliance monitoring of the transactions on a regular basis, in addition to an annual agreed upon procedures review of entity operations.
+The FDIC possesses certain monitoring and oversight rights pursuant to the joint venture legal agreements.
+To support this effort, the FDIC engages contractors to verify compliance with all transaction documents.
+Using these contractors and in-house staff, the FDIC conducts compliance monitoring of the transactions on a regular basis, in addition to an annual agreed upon procedures review of entity operations.